EvertTM/materials/README.md

 ### Start!
 * Open any browser.
 * Go to http://localhost/materials/.
 If you had to configure a specific port (because the default was already in use), make sure to include that, like this: http://localhost:81/materials/.

+## Usage

+## Updates
+Updates are not downloaded automatically, so you will have to do that as follows:
+* Run the `update.bat` file (double-click it), to manually update the calculator to the latest version.